chris2fr/gatsby-site-mannfr/README.md

 3. Set up a home page Done
 4. Set up three languages Done
 5. Set up a contact form Done
-6. Set up a search mechanism
+6. Set up a search mechanism Done

 So let's get started.
 We already have the folder and the readme.